 Tip 4: Swaying

-The sway method is creating small circular movements which help to soothe the baby.
+The sway method is created by small circular movements which help to soothe the baby.
 I think this tip comes naturally to most parents.
 You can gently bounce up and down or sway from side to side.
 Keep the movements small and consistent and support the baby’s head while moving.
 You can always spot a parent with a newborn in a shopping queue, they are always swaying from side to side.

 Tip 5: Sucking